Here is a selection of publications where different laminin isoforms are being used to create more authentic cell culture systems

 Yap L., Wang J.-W., Moreno-Moral A., de Kleijn D.P.V., Petretto E., Tryggvason K. Cell Reports, 2019

-In this article, the authors have developed a high reproducible, chemically defined, xeno-free laminin-based differentiation protocol to generate stem cell-derived cardiovascular progenitors (CVPs).
-Laminin-221 (LN-221) was identified as the most likely expressed cardiac laminin and the authors show that this protein promotes differentiation of pluripotent human embryonic stem cells (hESCs) toward cardiomyocyte lineage and downregulates pluripotency and teratoma-associated genes.
+In this article, the authors report a high reproducible, chemically defined, xeno-free laminin-based differentiation protocol to generate stem cell-derived cardiovascular progenitors (CVPs).
+Laminin-221 (LN-221) was identified as the most likely expressed cardiac laminin.
+LN221 promoted the differentiation of pluripotent human embryonic stem cells (hESCs) toward cardiomyocyte lineage and downregulated pluripotency and teratoma-associated genes.
 Single-cell RNA sequencing of CVPs derived from hESC lines identified three main progenitor subpopulations.
 These CVPs were transplanted into myocardial infarction mice, where heart function was improved as measured by echocardiogram and human heart muscle bundle formation was identified histologically.
 This method may provide clinical-quality cells for use in regenerative cardiology.

 The functions of exogenous and endogenous laminin-5 on corneal epithelial cells